snphillips/meeting-background-maker-server/README.md

 _This repo contains the companion to Meeting Background Maker Client: https://github.com/snphillips/meeting-background-maker-client_

 This code has two parts:
-1) A script called `preImageProcessing` that retrieves and manipulate the images from Cooper Hewitt, and saves them to AWS in advance
+1) A script called `backgroundImagePreProcessing` that retrieves and manipulate the images from Cooper Hewitt, and saves them as backgrounds to AWS in advance
 2) The back end Express server that zips user-selected images in aws, using the package s3-zip

 ### Before Getting Started